 But emails with such preposterously crude errors that purport to come from English-speaking US government departments are received by fools who actually miss all those blatant errors and send money to the scammers.
 It is hard to have any sympathy for such idiots.

 Even more ridiculous and stupid is the "Famous Person" scam, such as when the alleged wife of the President of the USA wishes to send the intended target a cheque for millions of dollars from the Benin Republic, where the chief industry seems to be scamming.
 This particular fraud is so badly crafted that only an imbecile could fall for it.
 There are so many blatant errors in it that I have highlighted them in red.

 But that's the amazing and rather sad thing.
-For every thousand scam emails like this, one guillible idiot will send $98 to the scammer by Western Union.
+For every thousand scam emails like this, one guillible idiot will send $98 to the scammer by irrevocable cash transfer.
 So if the scammer sends out 10,000 emails per day using a SMTP remailing service, he might receive over $500 per day, which is exellent money in Australia or the USA and an absolute fortune in places like Benin and Nigeria.
 Of course he will have to split the money with his accomplices in the scam gang, but the scammer will still be extremely wealthy when compared to a person on the average income of $750 per year.